charming-art/charming/README.md

 Moreover, Charming also puts strong emphasis on **lightweight**: the [core bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.core.umd.min.js) is just 23kb minified. ([Smaller libraries have smaller carbon footprint!](https://observablehq.com/@mrchrisadams/carbon-footprint-of-sending-data-around)) With that in mind, Charming is designed to be flexible, incrementally adoptable and supports fully [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking).
 It's also means that Charming is **beginner friendly**, because you don't have to start by diving into complex concepts: think of it as a collection of syntactic sugars for [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

 Most importantly, our hope with Charming is that you spend less time wrangling the machinery of programming and more time "using computing to tell stories".
-Or put more simply: **with Charming, you'll express more, more easily.** If you are new to Charming, we highly recommend first reading this article to introduce Charming's [inspiration](#why-is-charming) and core concepts:
+Or put more simply: **with Charming, you'll express more, more easily.** If you are new to Charming, we highly recommend first reading this article to introduce Charming's [inspiration and features](#why-is-charming), as well as core concepts:

 - [App](#app) - rendering app to DOM and animating it
 - [Flow](#flow) - binding data to shapes